TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 !!! note
     These settings are a recommendation if you want to choose other settings be my guest.

-    If you want to support me, please use the following [referral link](https://torguard.net/aff.php?aff=5575){:target="_blank" rel="noopener noreferrer"} and use the following code to:
+    If you want to support me, please use this [referral link](https://torguard.net/aff.php?aff=5575){:target="_blank" rel="noopener noreferrer"} and enter the following discount code:

     Get 50% Off ALL Plans (Anonymous VPN, Anonymous VPN Pro, Anonymous VPN Premium)